vishusandy/blog/content/mobius_strip.md

 faces = []
 ```

-And finally create a variable to later be used to move the vertices away from the center (step 2 from earlier):
+And finally create a variable that represents the distance to move the vertices away from the center, which will be used later (shown in <a href="#step-3">step 3</a> from earlier):

 ```python
 dx = Vector([major_radius, 0, 0])
 ```

 When added to another vector this will move the vertices `major_radius` units away from the center, which will be applied before rotating around the major axis.
-We store the distance in the x coordinate to move vertices horizontally before rotating around the z axis.
+We store the distance in the x coordinate to move vertices horizontally before rotating around the z axis (<a href="#step-4">in step 4</a>).